 He was scourged with a whip into whose multiple leather strands sharp metals and bones were woven.
-Rising from the cruelty of the scourge, with stumbling steps He carried His own cross until He could go no farther and another shouldered the burden for Him.
+Rising from the cruelty of the scourge, with stumbling steps He carried His own cross until He could go no farther

 Finally, on a hill called Calvary, while helpless followers looked on, His wounded body was nailed to a cross.
 Mercilessly He was mocked and cursed and derided.
 And yet He cried out, "Father, forgive them; for they know not what they do."
-10

 The agonizing hours passed as His life ebbed.
 From His parched lips came the words, "Father, into thy hands I commend my spirit: and having said thus, he gave up the ghost."
-11